ben-domingue/ConjointChecks/README.md

 ConjointChecks: A package to check the cancellation axioms of conjoint measurement
 =============

-A package meant to check the cancellation axioms of additive conjoint measurement.
+An implementation meant to check the cancellation axioms of additive conjoint measurement.
 See [Domingue (2013)](https://doi.org/10.1007/s11336-013-9342-4) for details.

 # Installation #